Caring.com

 Deductions for Medical Expenses

-Suppose you’re paying for medical expenses for a dependent loved one, and with no reimbursement by insurance or other benefits.
-In that case, you can claim the amount on your tax return, provided the total expense is more than 7.5% of your adjusted gross income.
-A variety of healthcare expenses, including medications, copayments, and adult day care, are covered under this provision.
-This option is only available if you aren’t taking the standard deduction, and your parent’s income falls below the cap of $5,050 in 2024.
+If you’re paying for medical expenses for a dependent loved one and those costs aren’t reimbursed by insurance or other benefits, you can claim the amount on your tax return, provided the total expense is in excess of 7.5% of your adjusted gross income.
+A variety of healthcare expenses, including medications, copayments and adult day care, are covered under this provision.

 How to Get Paid As a Caregiver In Each State